samidala/webscrapper/ReadMe.md

 Overview:

-Problem statement:
+<u><b>Problem statement</b></u>:

 1. Scrap newspaper articles data from https://www.thehindu.com/archive/

 2.Create a REST service which answers following queries from scrap data:

   a.
 Search available authors

   b.
 Search articles based on author name

   c.
 Search articles based on article title and description

+Tech stack

-Used mysql as backend, hibernate as JPA.
+1. The app is using mysql as backend, hibernate as JPA.

-The above API's are developed using Spring boot and REST.
+2. The above API's are developed using Spring boot and REST.